List of Undertale and Deltarune characters: Spamton G. Spamton

 Spamton G. Spamton is a personified spambot who resembles a marionette.
-He speaks in mangled, cryptic English peppered with bracketed marketing keywords like that of a spam email.
-Spamton has the personality of a used car salesman, and is obsessed with becoming a "Big Shot".
+He speaks in mangled, cryptic English peppered with bracketed marketing keywords like that of a spam email with broken hyperlinks.
+Spamton has the personality of a used car salesman, and is obsessed with becoming a "Big Shot."
 He often states that he and Kris are alike in some way and that he is trapped as well, but usually projects his own flaws onto them.

-After his appearance as a miniboss in the middle of Chapter 2, he functions as a shopkeeper, selling dysfunctional items for rapidly fluctuating prices, and then as the chapter's secret boss, where he is known as Spamton NEO, after merging with a defunct robotic body.
-Before the game's events, he was a normal salesman who rose to success after communicating with an anonymous voice on his phone, but lost his job, home, and sanity when the voice abandoned him after he disobeyed it.
-In the Chapter's "Weird" route, he sells the ThornRing used to freeze Berdly, and replaces Queen as the chapter's final boss, using his NEO form.
-Spamton is mentioned numerous times in Chapter 3 due to his connection to Tenna, who he formerly worked with, though his only physical appearance in the chapter is in a short easter egg scene.
+After his appearance as a miniboss in the middle of Chapter 2, he functions as a shopkeeper, selling dysfunctional items for rapidly fluctuating prices, and then as the chapter's secret boss, where he is known as Spamton NEO, after merging with a defunct robotic body designed by a Lightner.
+Before the game's events, he was a normal salesman who rose to success after communicating with an anonymous voice on his phone, but lost his job, home, and sanity when the voice abandoned him.
+In the Chapter's "Weird Route," he sells the ThornRing used to freeze Berdly, and his NEO form serves as the chapter's final boss.
+Spamton is alluded to numerous times in Chapter 3 due to his connection to Tenna, though his only physical appearance in the chapter is in a short easter egg scene.
+Tenna and Spamton formerly worked together, with Spamton once promising, but never giving, Tenna his secret to fame and success.

-Mr. "Ant" Tenna
+Mr. (Ant) Tenna

-Mr. "Ant" Tenna is the main antagonist of Chapter 3.
-He is the personification of the Dreemurr family's disused television, operating as a game show host.
+Mr. (Ant) Tenna, or simply Tenna, is the main antagonist and penultimate boss of Chapter 3.
+He is the personification of the Dreemurr family's disused CRT television, operating as a game show host.
 His speech contains images in the place of certain text.
 He takes the main cast through 8-bit-styled "boards" and engages Kris, Susie and Ralsei in various minigames with an enthusiastic attitude, but is shown to be lonely as a result of the Dreemurr family using him less and less.
 When the main cast finds Toriel imprisoned in a gachapon ball, Tenna attempts to trap the cast as well, but they escape.
 After the protagonists defeat him at the climax of the chapter, Tenna agrees to release Toriel.
-However, before he can do so, he is suddenly struck down by the Roaring Knight.
+However, before he can do so, he is suddenly struck down by The Roaring Knight.
 Depending on the player's actions, he can be fixed and given away to a "nobody" in Hometown, or remain broken (implicitly dead).